---no_literal_pool

-Syntax --no_literal_pool

-Use this option to generate code that should run from a memory region where it is not allowed to read data, only to execute code.
-In 64-bit mode, this option has no effect.
+Syntax no_literal_pool Description Use this option to generate code that should run from a memory region where it is not allowed to read data, only to execute code.
+In 64-bit mode , this option has no effect.
 When this option is used, the compiler will construct addresses and large constants with the MOV32 pseudo instruction instead of using a literal pool: switch statements are no longer translated using tables, and constant data is placed in the .rodata section.
 This option also affects the automatic library selection performed by the linker.
 An IAR-specific ELF attribute is used for determining whether libraries compiled with this option should be used.

-This option is only allowed for Armv6-M and Armv7 cores, and can be combined with the options --ropi or --rwpi only for Armv7 cores.
+This option is only allowed for Armv6-M and Armv7 cores, and can be combined with the optionsropi orrwpi only for Armv7 cores.
 Note: For the M architecture profile (Cortex-M cores), this option is only available when you use the little-endian byte order.

---no literal pool, page 354.

-Project>Options>C/C++ Compiler>Code>No data reads in code memory

---no_loop_align

-Syntax --no_loop_align

-Use this option to disable the 4-byte alignment of labels in loops.
+See also no_literal_pool, page 356.
+Project>Options>C/C++ Compiler>Code>No data reads in code memory loon olign no_loop_align Syntax no_loop_align Description Use this option to disable the 4-byte alignment of labels in loops.
 This option is only useful in Thumb2 mode.
 In Arm/Thumb1 mode, this option is enabled but does not perform anything.

-See also Alignment, page 367.
+See also Alignment, page 369.
+To set this option, use Project>Options>C/C++ Compiler>Extra Options.